Chileans are the most rude, impatient, horrid people I’ve ever met.

 ‘It’s your priority!
 Don’t let him in!’ screams my hubby if he’s in the passenger seat with me.

-Well, sorry senor, I may not be the best driver, but I’m British and this is the way I do things.
+Well, sorry senor, I may not be the best driver, but this is the way I do things.

 Yesterday when a car pulled out in front without any thank you, I beeped my horn.
-Oh dear, perhaps I am turning into ‘one of them’ after all?
+Oh dear, perhaps I am turning into ‘one of those drivers’ after all?
+Chile, I rather love you.